matus-tomlein/dotfiles-local/README.md

 These are my additional dotfiles built on top of [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles).
-They will only work if the thoughtbot are installed.
+They will only work if the thoughtbot ones are installed.

 # Installation